quantmind/pulsar-queue/docs/getting-started.md

 # Getting Started

 The first step is to create a python module which hosts the task queue application.

-In this exsample, we create a single file application which should give you a good indication on how to expand if needed.
+In this example, we create a single file application which should give you a good indication on how to expand to modular backend.
 ```python
 import os
 import pq